-Examples of Harassment
+Examples of Workplace Sexual Harassment

 Many times a supervisor or boss will engage in sexual harassment.
-However, sexual harassment is illegal even if the harasser is not your boss or supervisor.
+However, this type of harassment is illegal even if the perpetrator is not your boss or supervisor.
 An employer is not permitted to allow a co-worker to create a hostile or offensive work environment which interferes with your ability to do your job.
 Sexual harassment does not have to be overt to be real or actionable.
-Some examples of more subtle forms of sexual harassment include: sexual jokes; pornographic materials; inappropriate touching even if in the form of “innocent” affection or friendliness; suggestive comments about your appearance, whistling or catcalls about one’s appearance or dress; using inappropriate terms such as honey, baby, darling, sweetheart; and inappropriate questions or references to an employee’s sex life.
-More obvious and overt examples include sexual gestures, sexual remarks, sexual touching, sexual overtures, grabbing, groping, unwanted sexual advances, and actual or attempted sexual assault.
-Any outright offers to trade favors, promotions, raises, bonuses, benefits, advancements, hiring, or threats of firing in exchange for sexual favors is also blatantly against sexual harassment laws.

-WHAT TO DO IF YOU ARE SEXUALLY HARASSED
+WHAT TO DO IF YOU ARE SEXUALLY HARASSED AT WORK

 If you are the victim of these or any other forms of sexual harassment you should report the problem to your superior, your human resources department, and your union representative (if applicable).
 Please read “What to do if you are sexually harassed.”
 You should also speak with an experienced sexual harassment attorney as soon as possible to preserve your rights as there are strict time limits for reporting discrimination violations.
 Claims with the Equal Opportunity Commission and Pennsylvania Human Relations Commission must be filed as soon as six months after the act of discrimination.